ExcellentWish/fur-pet-store/README.md

 #### **Products App**
 This app controls the products that are displayed in the online shop.
 I have created two models to store the necessary data: `Products` & `Category`.

 `Products` enables individual products to be added to the database in order for them to be purchased via the online shop.
 Only admin users are able to access this functionality and it can be done from the front end using the `add_product` view.
 This model has one FK which relates to the second model in this app, the category.
-This was edited from boutique ado as I can add the `animal_choice` and if a product `has_color` and a `in_stock` option.
+This was edited from boutique ado as I can add the `animal_choice` and if a product `has_color` and an `in_stock` option.

 `Category` stores the various category types of the products on sale, this allows the user to filter the shop page by the category if they are looking for something specific.